 “Infuriatingly and bewilderingly, however, the Biden administration said it cannot see any violation of our laws,” Sanders said.

-Sanders and J Street both declare the public supports a cease-fire and a U.S. role in negotiating an Israeli-Palestinian peace.
-In its latest surveys, in September, the non-partisan Pew Research Center reported 61% of respondents want the U.S. to play a minor (37%) or major role in ending the war.
+Sanders and J Street both declare the public supports a cease-fire and a U.S. role in negotiating Israeli-Palestinian peace.
+In its latest surveys, in September, the non-partisan Pew Research Center reported that 61% of respondents want the U.S. to play a minor (37%) or major role in ending the war.
 The rest are evenly split between saying the U.S. should stay out of it and those with no opinion.

 That end-the-war majority covers both political parties, though Republicans are more likely to say the U.S. should stay out of trying to settle the conflict.

-J Street adds that not only does the war violate U.S. and international law, but it violates Jewish values, proclaimed In the Torah, the first five books of the Bible.
+J Street adds that not only does the war violate U.S. and international law, but it also violates Jewish values, proclaimed In the Torah, the first five books of the Bible.

 “Parents in Gaza are going days without food in order to feed their children.
 Doctors are operating without anesthetics or antibiotics.
 It’s a painful violation of our Jewish values,” J Street President Jeremy Ben-Ami wrote in a “contact your senator” mass e-mail.

-“Setting a 30-day deadline, the administration demanded a tenfold increase in aid trucks, that aid crossings be kept consistently open, and outlined a series of steps to get aid workers in, ensure they are safe and allow families to return to their homes where possible.
+“Setting a 30-day deadline, the administration demanded a tenfold increase in aid trucks, that aid crossings be kept consistently open, and outlined a series of steps to get aid workers in, ensure they are safe, and allow families to return to their homes where possible.

 “Since then, there has been distressingly little progress.
 Last week, the U.S. said Netanyahu earned a ‘fail’ grade.
 This week, the world’s leading aid agencies reported not a single benchmark had been met.
 Israel’s own figures bear it out.”